Dear Home Ec 101,

-- If you are cooking for others don’t push your luck, only introduce one new food item per week.
+- If you cook for others, don’t push your luck, only introduce one new food item per week.

 - Pay attention to the reactions of your audience.
 For example, if they hate the black bean dish you tried this week, try a different main ingredient next time.

 - Be open to suggestions.

 - If you have young children, ask friends with similar family situations for suggestions.

 - Different marinades make similar meals feel exotic.
 Grilled chicken with barbecue sauce is nothing like chicken served with an Asian marinade.
 Additionally, using the same marinade on a variety of meats can also liven up a menu.

 - Vary your sides.
 Similar entrees can feel entirely different if they are served with noodles instead of mashed potatoes or sweet potatoes instead of broccoli.

 - Learn to make soup.
-It’s simple, economical, and there are hundreds of variations that can be created from ingredients found in the average fridge, freezer, and pantry.
+It’s simple, economical, and hundreds of variations can be created from ingredients found in the average fridge, freezer, and pantry.
 It also is a fabulous way to use up leftovers.

 - Peruse other menus.

 - Finally, think of your favorite menu items when eating out.
 Set a goal to master a similar recipe.
 Even a beginner cook can quickly learn to outdo many middle-of-the-road chain restaurants.

 *True story, a few weeks ago, I burned garlic bread in front of company.
 I’m not being modest and trying to call slightly overdone burnt.
 I, honest to God, completely forgot about it and scorched it badly enough I was worried the fire alarm would start and add another layer of embarrassment to the evening.